pingcap/docs-cn/system-variables.md

 ### tidb_use_plan_baselines <span class="version-mark">New in v4.0</span>

 - Scope: SESSION | GLOBAL
-- Default value: on
+- Default value: ON
 - This variable is used to control whether to enable the execution plan binding feature.
-It is enabled by default, and can be disabled by assigning the `off` value.
+It is enabled by default, and can be disabled by assigning the `OFF` value.
 For the use of the execution plan binding, see [Execution Plan Binding](/sql-plan-management.md#create-a-binding).

 ### tidb_wait_split_region_finish

 - Scope: SESSION
-- Default value: 1, indicating returning the result after all Regions are scattered.
+- Default value: ON
 - It usually takes a long time to scatter Regions, which is determined by PD scheduling and TiKV loads.
-This variable is used to set whether to return the result to the client after all Regions are scattered completely when the `SPLIT REGION` statement is being executed.
-Value `0` indicates returning the value before finishing scattering all Regions.
+This variable is used to set whether to return the result to the client after all Regions are scattered completely when the `SPLIT REGION` statement is being executed:
+    - `ON` requires that the `SPLIT REGIONS` statement waits until all Regions are scattered.
+    - `OFF` permits the `SPLIT REGIONS` statement to return before finishing scattering all Regions.
 - Note that when scattering Regions, the write and read performances for the Region that is being scattered might be affected.
 In batch-write or data importing scenarios, it is recommended to import data after Regions scattering is finished.

 ### tidb_wait_split_region_timeout